luketpickering/GiBUU-t2k-dev/dox/CLIOptions.md

         -R i14 -o numu_CH2_CC.stdhep.root

   You can see that it is starting to build up...
-(In future there might be a card-file style option specifier).

 ### Full example